Occupational English Test: Timing and results

-OET is available 14 times per year and can be taken at test venues around the world.
+OET is available up to 24 times per year and can be taken at test venues around the world.

-Results are published online approximately 16 business days after the test.
-Official statements of results are sent out in the post following the release of online results.
-There is no overall grade – candidates receive separate grades for each sub-test.
+For OET on Paper results are published online approximately days after the test OET on Computer and OET@Home results are available approximately 10 days after the test.
+Official statements of results are available to download the release of online results.There is no overall grade – candidates receive separate grades for each sub-test.

-Most recognising organisations require candidates to have at least a B grade in each of the four sub-tests and recognise results as valid for up to two years.
-Most recognising organisations also require that candidates achieve the requisite grades for each sub-test in one sitting.
-However, candidates should check with the organisation that regulates their profession to confirm current requirements.
+Most organisations that recognise OET results typically require candidates to get a B grade or higher in all four sub-tests and consider scores valid for up to two years.
+Additionally, these organisations usually expect candidates to achieve the necessary grades in a single attempt.
+However, it's important for candidates to verify the current requirements with the recognising organisation.

 Inquiry into Registration Processes and Support for Overseas Trained Doctors

 Prior to the formation of the Cambridge Boxhill Language Assessment Trust (CBLA), OET took part in the Inquiry into Registration Processes and Support for Overseas Trained Doctors led by the Australian Government's House Standing Committee on Health and Ageing.

 On 23 November 2010, the then Minister for Health and Ageing, Hon Nicola Roxon MP, asked the Committee to inquire and report on the Registration Processes and Support for Overseas Trained Doctors.
 Persons and organisations of interest were then invited to make submission and asked to address the terms of reference by 4 February 2011.

 The terms of references firstly explored the current administrative processes and accountability measures, with the aim of helping Overseas Trained Doctors (OTD) better understand the college assessment process as well as clarifying appeal mechanisms and facilitating community understanding and acceptance of registration decisions.

 Secondly, the committee was to report on the support programs available via both state and territory and commonwealth governments, professional organisations and colleges that help OTDs achieve registration requirements and provide suggestions for their enhancement.

 Finally, it was mandated to suggest ways to remove impediments and promote pathways for OTDs to achieve a full qualification while ensuring the integrity of the standards set by the colleges and regulatory bodies.

 The Lost in the Labyrinth: overseas trained doctors report was finalised on 19 March 2012.
 It was based on the 14-month inquiry that heard from 146 witnesses from around Australia.

 While there two instances of OTDs taking OET and other tests multiple times, the majority of grievances were directed at the regulatory system and the institutions that set the overall requirements.
 Issues such as the two-year validity of test results, levels of English required to register and achieving required scores in one sitting, are all the prerogative of the medical regulators and are not set by OET or other English test operators.

 The inquiry led to some changes to the registration and compliance system that manages OTDs, including the ability to use two test results within a one six-month period for registration.